rucinskimaciej/tapsterbot/doc/FAQ.md

 * How can I test quickly the HTTP requests the robot can deal?
   * You can have a look on [this file](https://github.com/pylapp/tapsterbot/blob/bb8/doc/curl-commands.md "CURL commands and results")

+* How can I reach my bot available at xxx.xxx.xxx.xxx:yyyy?
+  * Define the IP address and the port in the client you use
+  * Run the bot's server with the dedicated parameters (--address and --port)

+* And if my Tapster robot screams "Exterminate!"?
+  * Call The Doctor.